desertnet/live-index/README.md

   - `pathToWatch`: The path to a log file you want to watch and index.
   - `indexer`: A function you define to update the index.
 See the `indexer` callback documentation below for what gets passed to this function.
+  - `tailChunkSize`: Set the size in bytes that should be read at a time from the data files.
+You can use this to control the maximum size of the chunks dispatched to your indexer function.

 If both `pathToWatch` and `indexer` are defined, then `.watch()` is automatically called for you.